jkransen/importnow/README.md

 # Configuration

-in conf/application.conf, the entries on the bottom are application specific, and start with "importnow".
+In `conf/application.conf`, the entries on the bottom are application specific, and start with "importnow".

-# Remote repository
+# Remote repository (Optional)

 Download and install [GraphDB Free](http://info.ontotext.com/graphdb-free-ontotext) from Ontotext.
 Connect to is through your browser, and create a new repo, e.g. "importnow".